idamariasofie/lively/README.md

 - [Cloud Converter](https://cloudconvert.com/): Used for file conversion to PNG, WEBP.
 - [Lucidchart](https://www.lucidchart.com/pages): Used for ERD (entity relationship diagram) creation.
 - [Perplexity AI](https://www.perplexity.ai/): Used for breaking down Python concepts and Django documentation into more understandable chunks.
-- [Favicon](https://favicon.io/): Used for converting an icon into favicon.

 # Testing